ConnorBaldes/rummikub/README.md

 - [ ] 2.
 Tiles: 106 tiles numbered 1 to 13 in four colors: red, blue, yellow, and black.
 There are two identical tiles for each number and color.
 There are also two jokers.
 - [ ] 3.
 Rack: Each player uses a rack to hold their tiles.
 - [ ] 4.
 Tile Distribution:
-    - - [ ]Shuffle all tiles face down on the table.
+    - [ ] Shuffle all tiles face down on the table.
     - Each player draws 14 tiles and places them on their rack.
     - The remaining tiles form a pool in the center, known as the draw pile.